In kids yoga teacher training there are two questions I get asked a lot.

 SIX: Your Budget

-You are not getting rich as a yoga teacher even though it may seem like $50 per hour is a lot.
-Remember, you won’t be working a 40 hour work week, you’ll be spending a lot of time traveling, marketing, and planning.
+You are not getting rich as a yoga teacher even though for some, $50 per hour seems like a lot.
+Remember, you won’t be working a 40 hour work weeks, you’ll be spending a lot of time traveling, marketing, and planning.
 All things you don’t get paid for directly.
 You’ll be able to keep this up for a while, but eventually raising your prices will be the only way to continue if you want to have a car, a home, children, health care, or savings.

 Personally I have been paid, over the years, anywhere from $25 – $250 per hour to teach kids yoga.
-I’ve also volunteered to teach classes to get my foot in a door or because it is a good promotional opportunity.
+I’ve also volunteered to teach classes to get my foot in a door, for a cause I cared about, or when it was a good promotional opportunity.
 Recently a local fitness organization contacted me looking for teachers for an after school program.
-They start their teachers at $40 per hour.
+Their teachers earn $40 per hour.

 My Recommendation of What to Charge for those who can Deliver: